Happy Social Media Day!

 This pulls the first 10 characters from the left of the “time” cells.
 Getting the time by itself will take two steps.
 First, create another new column and use a similar formula to pull the first 11 characters from the right of the cell.
 Second, create another new column and use the first formula to this time pull the first 5 characters from the left:

 Now you can hide your extra columns and wah-la!
 I don’t mean to toot my own horn, but being a very basic Excel user, I was pretty proud of myself for doing all of this!
 Toot-toot!
-However, thanks to knowing what times I tweet during #agchat on Tuesday nights between 7pm and 9pm central time (CT), I realized that these time-stamps were in UTC (universal time coordinated.)
-This means that not only are these times not in the right time zone, but that after 7pm my time, they weren’t even on the right day!
+However, thanks to knowing what times I tweet during #agchat on Tuesday nights between 7pm and 9pm central time (CT), I realized these time-stamps were in UTC (universal time coordinated.)
+This means not only are these times not in the right time zone, but after 7pm my time, they weren’t even on the right day!
 Luckily, there’s a formula for that (sorta.)

 The following steps will be for converting all of this into central time so you might have to make your own adjustments to the formulas for your time zone!